Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation2.md

  environment: this is why we will ignore cube map representations traditionnally used for (single scattering) specular reflections and directly use the SH representation of these cube maps.

-Assuming we have a representation of the far field environment given as a set of spherical harmonic coefficients $L_{lm}$, Ramamoorthi and Hanrahan [^2] showed that a simple 2nd order representation (*i.e.* 9 coefficients) is required to properly recover the irradiance (*i.e.* the integral of the environment's radiance over an entire hemisphere).
+Assuming we have a representation of the far field environment given as a set of spherical harmonic coefficients $L_{lm}$, Ramamoorthi and Hanrahan [^2] showed that a simple 2nd order representation (*i.e.* 9 coefficients) is enough to properly recover the irradiance (*i.e.* the integral of the environment's radiance over an entire hemisphere).

 From these coefficients, we can obtain the band-limited directional value of radiance: